Indian name: Tamil

-Tamil names usually follow this pattern: Initial (Village name) – Initial (Father's name) – First name – Surname (Example: M. P. Sivagnanam, where the M stands for Mylai, and P stands for Ponnusamy, the father's name.
+Tamil names usually follow this pattern: Initial (Village name) – Initial (Father's name) – Given name (Example: M. P. Sivagnanam, where the M stands for Mylai, and P stands for Ponnusamy, the father's name.
 Another example is R. Karthik, where R stands for Ravichandran, the father's name).
 There is a widespread usage of a patronym (use of the father's given name as the last name).
 This means that the first name of one generation becomes the last name of the next.
 In many cases, the father's given name appears as an initial and when written in full (for example, on a passport), the initial is expanded as last name.
 For example, a name like "R. Kumaresh" will be written in full as "or "Kumaresh Ramaiah", and refers to "Kumaresh son of Ramaiah".
 If Kumaresh then has a son named Vijay, then his name would be "K. Vijay" or "Vijay Kumaresh" as it would be in the West.
 There is also a general custom for Tamil women, after marriage to adopt their husband's first name as their new initial or new last name instead of their father's.
 A woman named K. Anitha / Anitha Kumaresh (Anitha daughter of Kumaresh) might change her name after marriage to S. Anitha / Anitha Saravanan (Anitha wife of Saravanan).
 However, these customs vary from family to family and are normally never carried on over successive generations.

-Tamil Nadu, boasting numerous temples and a robust religious legacy, serves as a wellspring of inspiration for many Tamil names.
-These names often draw from the rich tapestry of Hindu deities, scriptures, and sacred texts.

 One of the factors is due to the influence of the Dravidian movement, from the 1930s, most Tamils abandoned their surnames, both in India and nations like Singapore, due to the arising consciousness that these surnames were synonymous with their caste identity, leading to social stigma.
 This is just one of the reasons.

 More common among women, making the patronym or husband name the last name is a custom adopted by people migrating to the West, who want to be called by their first names without having to explain Indian naming conventions.
 However, women frequently adopt their father's or husband's name, and take it for successive generations.

 The various Tamil caste names include Paraiyar, Vishwakarma, Aachari, Konar, Idaiyar, Reddiar, Udayar, Yadhavar, Iyengar, Iyer, Pillai, Mudaliar, Thevar, Nadar, Chettiar, Gounder, Naicker, Vanniyar etc. The naming is therefore done in the fashion: Sunitha Ram Kumar Iyer.
 And hence they are known to only use initials besides their name except for when caste names are given more preference by certain families rather than the family name itself.